Characters: Rave Master

 - Unresolved Sexual Tension: With Elie.

-- Unstoppable Rage: Both when he uses Sacrifar and when Lucia almost kills Shuda.
+- Unstoppable Rage: When he uses Sacrifar and when Lucia almost kills Shuda.

 - Wide-Eyed Idealist: Believes in the inner good of everyone, even they don't listen to reason.